morpho-org/vault-v2/README.md

 If the `idle` market does not have enough liquidity, the market $M$ is used.
 When defined, the market $M$ is also used as the market users are depositing into.

-The market $M$ should typically be a very liquid Market V1.
+The market $M$ would typically be a very liquid Market V1.

 ### Interest Rate Model (IRM)